imqwertyc/onlineofflinemc/README.md

 # onlineofflinemc
-Convert your server from online mode to offline mode
+Convert your minecraft server from online mode to offline mode

 Report issues [there](https://github.com/imqwertyc/onlineofflinemc/issues)